World News

 “Sealing applications represent a critical use of fluoropolymers in the RACHP industry, where their unique properties – such as chemical resistance, temperature stability and low friction – are indispensable for ensuring the durability, safety and efficiency of compressors and RACHP systems.”

 In addition to sealing applications, ASERCOM emphasises the importance of maintaining access to other vital PFAS-based applications in the RACHP industry.
-It lists bearings which are crucial for reducing friction and wear in compressors, cable and wiring insulation essential for the safety and reliability of internal electrical components and electronics components, such as printed circuit boards and capacitors.
+It lists bearings which are crucial for reducing friction and wear in compressors, cable and wiring insulation essential for the safety and reliability of internal electrical components, as well as the electronics components themselves, such as printed circuit boards and capacitors.

 “The RACHP solutions operate under extreme conditions, including high pressure and temperature fluctuations and chemical exposure,” ASERCOM said.
 “PFAS-based materials nowadays play a very important role in overcoming these challenges.
 Their use significantly contributes to the energy efficiency, sustainability and longevity of RACHP systems, aligning with the industry’s goals of minimising environmental impact.”